dgraph-io/dgraph-docs/content/dgraph-overview.md

    [Dgraph for SQL Users](https://dgraph.io/learn/courses/datamodel/sql-to-dgraph/overview/introduction/).

-   Read more about the motivations for GraphQL and how Facebook still uses it to provide generic yet efficient data access in [the original annoucement of the spec from Facebook](https://engineering.fb.com/2015/09/14/core-data/graphql-a-data-query-language/).
+   Read more about the motivations for GraphQL and how Facebook still uses it to provide generic yet efficient data access in [the original announcement of the spec from Facebook](https://engineering.fb.com/2015/09/14/core-data/graphql-a-data-query-language/).
 -->
 ## The Graph Model - Nodes, Relationships and Values